An apprenticeship is an excellent way to study towards a degree, while earning a salary and gaining practical work experience.

 Apprenticeships are an exciting and recognised route for those that are looking to combine work and study; you will have the opportunity to progress in your chosen career path with support from industry-leading experts and academic specialists at university.

 Choosing your course is a difficult decision, but we're here to help.
 You can search to discover all of our apprenticeship courses.

 At Herts, we offer higher and degree apprenticeships, with learners achieving a foundation, bachelors or master’s degree.
-Programmes last between 3 and 6 years and the entry criteria varies by programme and employer, however you may need to have a minimum of GCSE English Language and Mathematics at grade four/C or above, or equivalent qualifications.
+Programmes last between three and six years and the entry criteria varies by programme and employer, however you may need to have a minimum of GCSE English Language and Mathematics at grade four/C or above, or equivalent qualifications.
 Depending on the apprenticeship, you may also require other qualifications such as A-levels or BTECs.

 What are the benefits of an apprenticeship at Herts?

 To find out more about apprenticeships, read our learner handbook

 Apprenticeships are real jobs with an employment contract, and you will need to apply to the employer directly.